Tropical Climate Update

 About the Tropical Climate Update

 The Tropical Climate Update is published weekly during the northern wet season (October to April).
-For the remainder of the year it is published fortnightly, on alternate weeks to the Climate Update.
+During the dry season (May to September) it is published fortnightly.

 Unless otherwise noted, all maps, graphs and diagrams in this page are licensed under the Creative Commons Attribution 4.0 International Licence